ingridchien/medical-provider-fraud-detection/README.md

 3. `Beneficiarydata.csv` - Demographics of patients including gender, race, state, and chronic disease indicators.
 4. `Labels.csv` - Fraud and non fraud labels for provider IDs.

-In Analysis.ipynb, the datasets are joined to `df_full`, which will be saved in the *data* folder.
+In Analysis.ipynb, the datasets are joined to `df_full`, which will be saved in the *data* folder as `df_full.csv`.
 The granularity of the joined data is per patient, per provider, and per claim ID.

 ## Reproducing Figures